-Learn more about Ultrasound Therapy treatment for car accident injuries
+Learn more about Heat Therapy treatment for car accident injuries

 - Increases creation of proteins in the body.

-- Increases the circulation of oxygen and the nutrients to, and removal of inflammatory and waste products from, the tissue.
+- Increases circulation of oxygen and nutrients to, and removal of inflammatory and waste products from the tissues.

-Ultrasound therapy can treat a variety of physical issues that can occur after a car accident, including but not limited to:
+Heat therapy can treat a variety of physical ailments after a car accident including, but not limited to:

 - Back pain